HackYourFuture/databases/Week1/MAKEME.md

-> This homework assumes you have installed the software [MySQL](https://dev.mysql.com/downloads/installer/) to your computer.
-If not please do that first!
+> This homework assumes you have installed the software [MySQL](https://dev.mysql.com/downloads/installer/) on your computer.
+If not, please do that first!

 # Homework Databases Week 1